clime/blog-tutorial-flat-unpacked/README.md

 Hello, this is an example repository to demonstrate COPR SCM abilities.
 Content of this repository is flat and unpacked.

-**Flat** means there are no subpackages in the repository.
+**Flat** means there are no subpackages in the repository except the root one.
 In other words, there are no subdirectories that would themselves contain a spec file.

 **Unpacked** means the application source files are not packed into a tarball that would be referenced by a Source directive in the spec file.
 Instead,